Stencyl/stencylpedia/chapter-e/msi.md

 ## How To: Setting Properties

 One key purpose of an MSI is to automate installation across many computers.
-In order to fully automate the installation process, you will want your ActiveDirectory administrator to set the following properties using **msiexec** or a free tool like **Orca**.
+In order to fully automate the installation process, you will want your ActiveDirectory administrator to set the following properties using **msiexec** or [Orca](http://support.microsoft.com/kb/255905)

+#### The Properties

 Here are the properties you have available to configure prior to installation.